crud89/LiteFX/docs/tutorials/quick-start.markdown

 We then specify a log target (which is completely optional) to be a console window. and tell the app to initialize a `VulkanBackend` for rendering.
 The `.go()` calls cause the builder to perform the actual object initialization and you will see it frequently when using the fluent API.
 However, using the fluent builder syntax is also optional - you could in fact create all the instances on your own.
 All classes follow an [RAII](https://en.cppreference.com/w/cpp/language/raii) idiom, so it is clear from the constructors parameter, which objects are required to be initialized in which order.

 Let's go on and take a look at the `SimpleApp` class.
-It implements the `LiteFX::App` base class, which is an abstract class, that requires us to provide some overrides, that implement the basic application control flow.
-Most notably, those are:
+It implements the `LiteFX::App` base class.
+In the constructor, it subscribes to the following events:

-- `initialize`, which is called by the `LiteFX::App` constructor.
+- `initializing`, called during startup to setup native callbacks and prepare the app for running.
-- `run`, which is called by the `AppBuilder`, after the app has been initialized.
-Note that, if you prefer not using the fluent builder syntax, you would have to call it on your own.
+- `startup`, called after startup to initialize backends.
-- `resize`, which is called if an resize event occurs.
+- `resized`, which is called if an resize event occurs.

 Since the app itself is agnostic towards the actual window manager, we have to manually invoke the resize event.
 We do this by storing the application instance pointer using `glfwSetWindowUserPointer` and calling the `resize` method within the *GLFW* framebuffer resize event callback.

 ### Running the Application

-The app model automatically calls `SampleApp::run` as soon as the app is ready.
+The app model automatically calls `SampleApp::onStartup` as soon as the app is ready.
 This method is the main method, that should implement the game loop.
 If it returns, the application will close.
 In its most simple form, the method can be implemented like this:

 ```cxx
 // TODO: initialize.